 Interpretation of Texts

-Pre/Corequisite: P (RQ) SPAN-200 or SPAN-211 or placement This course focuses on close reading and analysis of selected texts in prose, poetry and drama.
-The primary objective of the course is to familiarize students with methods of interpretative criticism and with Spanish literary terminology.
+Pre/Corequisite: P (RQ) SPAN-200 or SPAN-211 or placement and Program Director's approval course is to familiarize students with methods of interpretative criticism and with Hispanic literary terminology.
 This course is taught in Spanish.